pdf/simple-navigation-bootstrap/README.md

 ```

 ## Additional Functionality
+### Icons
 In addition to generating Bootstrap-comptible list markup, you may specify
 an `:icon` attribute on your navigation items, either as an array
 or string, containing Bootstrap [icon classes](http://twitter.github.com/bootstrap/base-css.html#icons), to add an icon to the item.

+### Split navigation
-For items with sub-navigation, you may specify `:split => true` to enable a
+For items with sub-navigation, you may specify `:split => true` on an item to
-split dropdown.
-Split dropdowns allow using an url on the primary navigation
+enable a split dropdown.
+Split dropdowns allow using an url on the primary
-item, as well as having a dropdown containing sub-navigation.
-If you plan on
+navigation item, as well as having a dropdown containing sub-navigation.
+If
-using this feature, in your `application.css` or equivalent you must require
+you plan on using this feature, in your `application.css` or equivalent you
-the `bootstrap_navbar_split_dropdowns` stylesheet after requiring Bootstrap.
+must require the `bootstrap_navbar_split_dropdowns` stylesheet after
+requiring Bootstrap.

 For example:
 ```css